SpM-lab/libsparseir/README.md

 ### Minimal Example
-The following example shows how to create a fermionic finite temperature basis using the logistic kernel, construct sampling objects for the imaginary-time and Matsubara domains, and perform transformations between the two domains.
+The following example demonstrates how to create a fermionic finite-temperature basis using the logistic kernel, construct sampling objects for the imaginary-time and Matsubara domains, and perform transformations between these domains.

 ```c
 #include <sparseir/sparseir.h>